Creating AI agents for customer support

 Dynamic chat node was the first LLM experiment: a free form prompt step in the middle of a static flow builder.
 It gave us a chance to observe how bot developers actually wrote prompts and how well those prompts performed.

-First we audited how majority of the support use cases are like, across old static flows.
-We saw that the repeating tasks were:
+First I audited older flows and analysed how majority of the support use cases are like.
+The repeating tasks were:

 1. Get input: To ask customer for some detail Ex.
 Name, Address etc.